-The accuracy of the CBCTs and the VFs employed in this our method manuscript does not affect the evaluation of the adaptation algorithm.
-It is understood that the CBCTs and VFs introduce uncertainties.
-However, even though the CBCTs and VFs may not perfectly represent the current patient geometry and deformation, they represent plausible and consistent geometries and deformations of the patient.
-As long as the geometry contained in the CBCTs isconsistent, the algorithm should be able to adapt the initial plan to it.
-The same argument can be applied to the VF and, therefore to the propagated contours.
-Improvement of CBCT accuracy and automatic propagation/generation of structure sets is still a research focus in the field [CITATIONS].
+The accuracy of the CBCTs and the VFs employed does not affect the evaluation of the adaptation algorithm.
+Even though the CBCTs and VFs may not perfectly represent the current patient geometry and deformation, they represent plausible and consistent geometries and deformations of the patient as well as the propagated contours.
+Improvement of CBCT accuracy and automatic propagation/generation of structure sets is an active field of research [CITATIONS].
 Several approaches have been followed regarding the imaging modality best suited to perform online adaptation.
 An alternative option as the one utilized here is to register and warp the planning CT to the CBCT.
 However, this method, for instance employed by Kurz et al., has the issue that it has the accuracy of the VF which may not behave properly everywhere and may introduce artifacts, specially in the surface of the patient or in areas where the intensity contrast is low [COULD SOMEONE SUGGEST A REFERENCE?].

 2.4 Adaptation algorithm

 The adaptation algorithm was designed as two consecutive methods connected by a GPU based MC validation.
 First, the geometrical method adjusts the beamlets positions and energies, creating a geometrically adapted plan.
-The geometrically adapted plan is verified on the CBCT with GPU-MC.
+The geometrically adapted plan is verified on the CBCT.
 If the result is satisfactory, the plan is delivered, if not, the second adaptation method is applied, performing the weight tuning of the beamlets of the geometrically adapted plan.
 The algorithm performs the following steps:

 Geometrical adaptation method